pwojnowski/pwojnowski.github.io/_posts/2017-07-21-caesar-cipher-in-java.md

 # Intro

 The cipher method is named after Julius Caesar, who presumably have used it to encrypt his military messages (see the history section at [Wikipedia](https://en.wikipedia.org/wiki/Caesar_cipher)).
 Maybe at that time it was the state of the art.
 Anyway, the algorithm is good to know in case you happen to find yourself in the middle of war against the Roman Empire and will need to decrypt their messages to win the war! :wink:

-# The algorithm
+# The Algorithm

 The steps of the the **Caesar cipher** algorithm are as follows: